Mustard Is Rabi or Kharif Crop? Complete Rabi Season Guide for Small Farmers

 • Generational knowledge: Older generations have passed down wheat cultivation techniques, making it easier for small farmers to manage compared to mustard, which requires specialised knowledge of oilseed processing.

-• Limited processing units: Oil extraction facilities are not evenly distributed, forcing farmers to transport produce long distances.
+• Oil‑extraction units are not available everywhere, forcing farmers to transport mustard long distances.

 When weighing all these factors, wheat emerges as the safer and more profitable choice.